 What’s the best ingredient to mix with leaves to make compost?

-I would add grass clippings.
+You could add grass clippings.
 You may have grass available in the Autumn/fall time.
 Grass that you cut at this time of year tends to have a higher moisture level than during the Summer months.
 Moist grass will work well with dry, dead leaves.
 Add one to the other until you have what looks like an even mix.
 Leave it for a couple of months to settle.
 During this time it will, most likely, heat up and cool down.
 There may be a fungal period where mould will develop, which is best left undisturbed.

 When the heap has settled, you could dig it over and introduce air to speed up the process or just leave it to reach it’s inevitable conclusion over time.
 The grass will contain some nitrates that will balance the excess of carbon that the leaves contain.
 A comprehensive mix of both grass clippings and dead leaves will make for an open-structured heap allowing some air to have access without mixing in the early stages.